Flooring Laboratory Testing and Analysis

 • Laboratory procedures evaluate specific characteristics only and do not replicate every real-world service condition.

-• Workmanship, substrate preparation, adhesive application, environmental fluctuation, maintenance exposure, and service conditions may influence field performance.
+• Workmanship, substrate preparation, adhesive application, environmental fluctuation, maintenance exposure, and service conditions may significantly influence field performance.

-Existing Carpet and Textile Laboratory Reference Pages
+Carpet & Textile Laboratory Tests

 Aachen Dimensional Stability Test (Carpet Tile)